pac4j/pac4j/documentation/docs/customizations.md

 - all clients should implement the `IndirectClient` interface and define the appropriate `RedirectActionBuilder`, `CredentialsExtractor`, `Authenticator` and `ProfileCreator` (and optional `LogoutActionBuilder`)

-- it may require to create a new [`Credentials`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/credentials/Credentials.java) type (if it is not a simple string designed by the `TokenCredentials` or a username / password designed by the `UsernamePasswordCredentials`).
+- it may require to create a new [`Credentials`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/credentials/Credentials.java) type (if it is not a simple string designed by the `TokenCredentials` or a username/password designed by the `UsernamePasswordCredentials`).
 These new credentials may inherit from the base credentials of the supported protocol (like `OAuthCredentials`)

 - it is generally a good practice to create a new profile for a new client (whether this profile will have or not specific data) to be able to distinguish between all user profiles.
 The new user profile should certainly inherit from the base profile of the protocol support, like `OAuth20Profile`.